-FACTS: What does New Covenant Funds (NCF) do with your pers onal information?
-Why? consu we co cial companies choose how they share your pe mers the right to limit some but not all sharing llect, share, and protect your personal informa stand what we do. g.
-Federal law also requir res us to tell you how The types of personal information we collect and share depend on the product or service you have with us.
-This information can include: What? ■ Tra cial Security Number and Account Balances Insaction History and Wire Transfer Instruction Count Transactions and Assets ns When notice you are no longer our customer, we continue t o share your information n as described in this How?
+FACTS: What does New Covenant Funds (NCF) do with your personal information?
+What does New Covenant Funds (NCF) do with your personal information?
+Why?
+Financial companies choose how they share your personal information.
+Federal law gives consumers the right to limit some but not all sharing.
+Federal law also requires us to tell you how we collect, share, and protect your personal information.
+Please read this notice carefully to understand what we do.
+The types of personal information we collect and share depend on the product or service you have with us.
+This information can include: What?
+Social Security Number and Account Bala Transaction History and Wire Transfer In Account Transactions and Assets When you are no longer our customer, we co notice. ontinue to share your information on as described in this How?
 All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons NCF chooses to share; and whether you can limit this sharing.
-Reasons w ve can sh are your personal information Does NCF share?
-Can you limit this sharing? transactio ns, maint vusiness purposes - such as to process your tain your account(s), respond to court vestigations, or report to credit bureaus Yes No For our ma purposes - to offer our products and Yes No For joint n narketing g with other financial companies No We don't share veryday business purposes - information tions and experiences Yes No filiates' ev veryday business purposes - information No We don't share For nonaf filiates to market to you No We don't share Questions s?
-Call 610-676-1000 Who we a Who is pro oviding This notice is being provided on behalf of NCF
+Reasons w e can share your personal information Does NCF share?
+Can you limit this sharing? transactio eryday business purposes - such as to proces ns, maintain your account(s), respond to court legal investigations, or report to credit bureau No arketing purposes - to offer our products and Yes No For joint n narketing with other financial companies No We don't share iliates' everyday business purposes - informat r transactions and experiences ion Yes No i liates' everyday business purposes - informat r creditworthiness ion No We don't share For nonaf iliates to market to you No We don't share Questions 1 Who we a re Who is pro this notice viding This notice is being provided on behalf of NCE